How to Get Rid of FHA Mortgage Insurance

 An Appraisal Could Reveal More Equity Than You Think

-Before moving forward, make sure you understand your breakeven point, or how many months you need to stay in the home for the cost of refinancing to be worth it.
-If you plan to stay longer, refinancing will be beneficial.
-However, if you feel you might move before the breakeven point, refinancing might not make sense.
+Refinancing comes with closing costs — typically 2% to 6% of the loan amount.
+Before moving forward, calculate your break-even point: how many months you need to stay in the home for the savings to outweigh the costs.
+If you plan to move before reaching that point, refinancing may not make financial sense.

 Shop Around